Updated: August 22, 2021

-Making money from investments, especially on risky ones, take time.
+Making money from investments, especially on risky ones, takes time.

-If you can’t live below your means, and if you don’t have an emergency fund — then you’re at risk of needing to liquidate your assets when its value is low.
+If you can’t live below your means, and if you don’t have an emergency fund — then you’re at risk of needing to liquidate your assets when their value is low.

 Medical emergencies and other unexpected events can happen too, that’s why you need health coverage and life insurance.
 It’s for the financial benefit of you and your loved ones just in case something happens.

 So, assuming that you’re able to pass these requirements.
 What’s next?

 It’s time to have some fun with your money. 😀